Microchip-MPLAB-Harmony/core_apps_sam_9x60/apps/driver/usart/sync/usart_echo/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# USART driver asynchronous - USART echo
+# USART driver synchronous - USART echo

 This example echoes the received characters over the console using the USART driver in synchronous mode.

 ## Description

-This example uses the USART driver in asynchronous mode in RTOS environment to communicate over the console.
+This example uses the USART driver in synchronous mode in RTOS environment to communicate over the console.
 It receives and echo's back the characters entered by the user.

 ## Downloading and building the application